 The competitive efficiency that is achieved through the state and the economic sphere acting in concert has been demonstrated by China in recent years.
 In the most massive construction push known in human history, China consumed more cement between 2011 and 2013 than the US did over the entire 20th century!
 Similar statements can be made about the consumption of steel and several other metals over the same period.
 This spectacular rise in industrial production capacity took place on the back of an equally impressive growth in domestic capital through internal real estate speculation, which created capital gains through asset price inflation.

 It was something like the logic of Gurgaon on a scale that dwarfs anything we have ever seen before.
 The Chinese promised and built entire cities over 2 and a half years.
-Following this they announced a project to build a highway to Turkey, which not only kept the factories’ excess production capacity occupied, it also resulted in significant investments for Chinese firms all along this route.
-Finally in 2017, the Chinese government released controls on Yuan outflow freeing Chinese capital (which had safely grown to competitive sizes – remember America vs. Haiti?) to invest all over the world.
+Following this they announced a project to build a highway to Turkey (the One Belt, One Road Initiative), which not only promises to keep China’s excess production capacity occupied, it is also expected to yield significant investment opportunities for Chinese firms all along this route.
+All the while, the Chinese government has been carefully playing with the dials on Yuan outflow to ensure the world competitivity of the Yuan.

 There is now significant demand for cement (and metals) waiting at their overseas sites of investment.
 As China’s expanded industrial capacity continues to run at full capacity, Chinese capital is literally reshaping the surface of the globe at an unprecedented pace and an unprecedented scale.

 David Harvey calls this “the madness of economic reason.”
 “This world is being rebuilt, reconstructed, not around anybody’s needs wants and desires or anybody’s thoughtful arguments about exactly what kind of world we want to live in, it is being reconstructed by the power of the system.”
 24